ethantanjw/ethantanjw/README.md

 <p>
 I am an undergraduate at Carnegie Mellon University

-You can email me at: ethantanjw2@gmail.com
+Feel free to reach out to me at: ethantanjw2@gmail.com

 <h3>Find me also on:</h3>
 <p align="left">